Joseph-D-Bradshaw/dot-files/README.md

 Ensure you change change the directory name to just "nvim" and place in ~/.config/

+## Current
+This is my goto that I want to make the universal Nvim experience, use this one

+### Special instructions:
+packer should auto install itself
+You will possibly need to run PackerCompile yourself

 ## Mac
 nvim is cleaner and more recent, may not work on Linux.
 Yet to test